Uwajimaya plans revamp of its flagship Seattle store to showcase its vast variety

 The announcement comes on the heels of Uwajimaya’s 91st anniversary.
 The project, slated to start in November, will take 11 months to complete.

-The landscape of the Chinatown ID has changed in the 19 years since it opened at the present location, Moriguchi said.
+The landscape of the Chinatown International District has changed in the 19 years since it opened at the present location, Moriguchi said.
 Uwajimaya is wedged between a Daiso (a Japanese dollar store) and T-Mobile Park.
 The Uwajimaya Village Apartments opened above the store, and in an effort to become a one-stop shop, the store began selling cheeses, cold cuts, and even toothpaste brands one could find at a corporate drugstore.

 General manager Girwin Rillo, who has been working at the store for 15 years, said an evolving customer base meant an evolving inventory.
 What was a warehouse of mostly Japanese products soon became a mixed bag of Japanese, Thai, Indian, Vietnamese and American foods.